-Our Milfoil Committee members (Daryl Iverson, Bill Schroeder, Larry Stokes, Ron Tracy, and myself) went looking on May 24, under the direction of Lisa Burns, AIS Coordinator for Washburn County.
-Visibility was low, and even manual sampling with a rake found few plants and no EWM.
-Then the weather turned hot, and EWM exploded.
-It was abundant in scattered clumps in Little Gilmore and the shoal area (sunken island) in the south bay of Big Gilmore.
-All of the observed EWM was treated by commercial application of the herbicide 2,4d on June 11.
+Our Milfoil Committee members (Scott Bosman, Daryl Iverson, John Ney, Tim Rinaldi, Bill Schroeder, Larry Stokes) are working diligently to identify and contain EWM in the lake.
+Each year, GLA hires a professional applicator to treat identified beds of EWM.
+All of the observed EWM is treated by commercial application of the herbicide 2,4d in mid-June.
 It is not toxic to most other aquatic plants and poses no hazard to humans and animals.
 It will certainly kill EWM via contact, but expect more to pop up.
+We also perform spot treatment of individual plants.
 If you think you have spotted EWM, contact Daryl Iverson at 715-466-4198; email@example.com.
+Our EWM control program is funded by an ongoing WDNR grant.

 Gilmore Lake Rapid Assessment Survey and Dive Delineation, September 19-20 and October 9, 2009: GilmoreLakeEWMRapidAssessmentandDiveSurvey919-2009